bemanproject/task/docs/P3796-task-issues.md

 point inside the set_value completion handler of the schedule operation.
-The effect of this would be that every call to a coroutine would have to round-trip through the scheduler, which, depending on the behaviour of the schedule operation, might requeue it to the back of the schedulers queue, greatly increasing latency of the call.
+The effect of this would be that every call to a coroutine would have to round-trip through the scheduler, which, depending on the behaviour of the schedule operation, might relegate it to the back of the schedulers queue, greatly increasing latency of the call.